Benzodiazepines and Alzheimer's

 The study compared a group of 2,000 men and women over the age of 66 with Alzheimer’s disease with a group of 7,000 individuals of similar age and sex without Alzheimer’s disease.

-The researchers found that individuals whom had taken a benzodiazepine for an extended duration of time had a significantly higher chance of developing Alzheimer’s disease.
+The researchers found that individuals whom had taken a benzodiazepine for an extended period of time had a significantly higher chance of developing Alzheimer’s disease.
 Individuals who had taken a benzodiazepine for 3 to 6 months increased their risk of developing Alzheimer’s disease by 32% and those who had taken it for more than six months increased their risk by 84%.

 Researchers also noted that individuals taking short-acting benzodiazepines were less affected than those taking long-acting one.